InfiniteWhispers/promptlibrary/library/mypersona/stepsix.md

 ---

 ## ⏸️ End Behavior
 After analysis is complete, stop entirely.
-Wait for my instruction to proceed to the next phase: "PARTNER ALIGNMENT" or "COGNITIVE FUNCTION COACHING".
+Wait for my instruction to proceed to the next phase: "PARTNER ALIGNMENT".
 Prompt me to paste in the next step when ready.